-Below are brief explanations of 3 indicative ongoing projects in our lab:
+Below are brief explanations of some indicative ongoing projects in our lab:

 - NRI: Collaborative Research: Multi-Modal Characterization of DOE-EM Facilities: This National Robotics Initiative project is funded by DOE and aims to provide new autonomous robotic systems to monitor, inspection and multi-modal (Rad/Chem/3D) map nuclear facilities.
 It is the product of the collaboration of our lab at UNR and the Robotics Institute of Carnegie Mellon University.

 - Mine Inspection Robotics: The research to be conducted in this project relates to the ability of autonomous aerial robots to explore, survey, map and monitor underground mines.
 The relevant environments are dark, GPS-denied and can be particularly narrow.
 Beyond the associated research contributions, emphasis is put on field demonstration in collaboration with members of the Mining Industry.tics-kostas-alexis/?published=t

 - Intelligent Mobility: This project from the Nevada Knowledge Fund takes place in collaboration with transportation industry leaders (e.g. Proterra) and refers to research on autonomous driving and smart cities.
 It takes place in collaboration with the Nevada Center for Applied Research (NCAR).

 - Active Perception: This fundamental research direction corresponds to a focal point of our lab and aims to enable roobts with the cognizant ability to understand their localization and mapping limitations, while performing autonomous navigation, exploration and mapping in challenging, possibily visually-degraded, dynamic environments.